 News reports about our place in world of education strike a mix of emotions in me.
 I always first feel exasperated because we can do so much better.
 I don’t mean marginally better, I mean number one in the entire world!
 In fact I believe we can do a 10x better job than anyone in the world if we change the system based on what the science of behavior and individual measurement tells us.

-A recent CNN Opinion piece by Pasi Sahlberg addresses the point of why Finland, number 1 in International comparisons, does a way better job in education than the United States (number 21 but who so happens to rank number 1 in the world on money spent for education).
+A recent CNN Opinion piece by Pasi Sahlberg addresses the point of why Finland, number 1 in International comparisons, does a way better job in education than the United States (number 21 ....but ranks number 1 in the world on money spent for education).
 Sahlberg asks “What are the main factors that prevent American students from achieving the kind of success that Finnish students attain?”

 He offers three answers: